EQUAL ACCESS TO INFORMATION AND COMMUNICATION THROUGH TECHNOLOGY

 http://www.section508.gov/index.cfm?fuseAction=stdsSum and understand that these rules have been adopted by the Georgia Board of Regents and so apply to UGA. http://www.usg.edu/siteinfo/accessibility.

-Specifically, technology needs to be accessible, regardless of level of ability, as outlined in Section 508.
+Specifically, ICT needs to be accessible, regardless of level of ability, as outlined in Section 508.
 Additionally, any individual who is a member of the public who is seeking information or services from UGA must have access to and use of information and data that is comparable to that provided to the public without disabilities.
-This includes, but is not limited to, computer labs, web sites, online study or courses, and technology.
+This includes, but is not limited to, computer labs, web sites, online study or courses, course materials, and technology.
 Accessibility to all technology utilized in any area of UGA experience cannot be unreasonably limited as a result of a disability.

 In practice, this requires every department at UGA to reasonably accommodate those limitations on technology access experienced by individuals due to disabilities either at the time of the adoption of the particular technology where such limitations can be anticipated or later at the time an otherwise unanticipated limitation is identified.